pspizzo/twilio-fax-server/README.md

+NOTE: Twilio no longer provides the Fax API service, so this project is no longer supported.

 # Twilio Fax Server
 NodeJS fax server using Twilio for sending and receiving faxes digitally.
 No fax machine required!
 Tested on a Raspberry Pi 3.